If it’s not already playing, press play. And then start reading.

-I flew into Astana, the new capital of Kazakhstan, last night after a day in Baku.
+I flew into Astana (now known as Nur-Sultan), the new capital of Kazakhstan, last night after a day in Baku.
 This required a scheduled one hour layover in Almaty — Kazakhstan’s most populous city and former capital — which actually ended up turning into 15 minutes for me because the flight from Baku to Almaty was delayed by 40 minutes.

 So I made it.
 Yes.
 But my checked luggage (only one carry-on is allowed for Air Astana) did not.

 I already had a sneaking suspicion they wouldn’t be able to transfer my checked backpack within my 15 minute layover, and when I confirmed this after landing in Astana, I filed a report at their 5th floor office so that my backpack could arrive on the first flight from Almaty the next morning.
 Air Astana was very good at giving me a generic instruction sheet (although without a reference number to track on their website — they missed that part), my tag number, and an incident report to use for insurance.